-Figure 5: Downward and upward shocks on the spot rates for EUR risk free rates for single maturities (i.e. 'marginal' shocks on single nodes, not shocked curves) restricted to firms reporting an exposure
+Figure 6: Downward and upward shocks on the spot rates for EUR risk free rates for single maturities (i.e. 'marginal' shocks on single nodes, not shocked curves) restricted to undertakings reporting an exposure.

-Figure 5 displays shocks on the initial spot rate18 for selected maturities from the sample of participants.
+Figure 6 displays shocks on the initial spot rate for selected maturities from the sample of participants.
 But note that these shocks are marginal, i.e. in only one dimension.
 This differs from the shocks underlying the risk charges for BMPLs presented below.

-Figure 5 only depicts the results of those participants that stated at least some exposure for the underlying zero coupon bond for the respective maturity.
-This means that the graph is based on the input for a varying numbers of participants (11 - 19) for the different maturities, also leading to a varying number of participants included in the boxes and whiskers.
+Figure 6 only depicts the results of those participants that stated at least some exposure for the underlying zero coupon bond for the respective maturity.
+This means that the graph is based on the input for a varying numbers of participants (12 - 18) for the different maturities, also leading to a varying number of participants included in the boxes and whiskers.
 It can be observed that the longer the underlying maturities the fewer the participants reporting exposure.
-In comparison to year end 2020 some participants show a higher shock which leads to a higher dispersion in the sample.
+Due to the rise in interest rates in comparison to year end 2021, the models show stronger up and down shocks.
+This has also lead to a higher dispersion between the models with respect to the up shocks especially for the short to medium maturities.
+The dispersion for down shocks however decreased with the higher rates.
+It might also be worth noting that the shocks to be applied in the SF have also increased.
+Due to the rise in rates, negative shocks have once again become possible since the floor of zero is not effective any more.